limabrena/uavnoma/README.md

 - Usage:

-	Via terminal, access the project folder `power-allocation-UAV-NOMA-two-users\pauavnoma` and run the file `pauavnoma.py`.
+	Via terminal, access the project folder `power-allocation-UAV-NOMA-two-users\pauavnoma` and run:

 		$ python pauavnoma.py

+	or access the project folder from an IDE.

 	This application can be used as a study tool to understand the behavior of the achievable rate by two users and the influence